-If you have decided to go and work abroad, there are some important preparations to make.
+If you have decided to work abroad, there are some important practicalities to think of and preparations to make.

 Once you have decided to work overseas, you will need to find out as much as you can about the country you are travelling to before you go.
 This would include investigating the local customs, traditions and laws.